 Did you know that every 19 minutes, a baby is born addicted to opioids?

-The use of opioids during pregnancy can lead to a drug withdrawal syndrome in newborns referred to as Neonatal Abstinence Syndrome (NAS).
+The use of opioids during pregnancy can lead to drug withdrawal syndrome in newborns referred to as Neonatal Abstinence Syndrome (NAS).
 NAS causes long and expensive hospital stays, not to mention a lot of turmoil for the infant and their families.
 On average, newborns with NAS stay in the hospital for 17 days, compared to the national average of 2 days, according to the CDC.

 What are the Symptoms of NAS?